-Are you ready for the simplest, most pure blog post ever?
+Are you ready for the simplest, most pure blog post ever, with 100% NO WHINING?
 Here we go:

 I am pretty sure the variations are all pretty much stolen from Martha Stewart, with my improvements of course.